zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 All single stream data reads support stream view transformations.

-When data is requested with an SdsStreamView the read characteristics defined by the *target type* of the SdsStreamView determine what is returned.
+When data is requested with an SdsStreamView, the read characteristics defined by the *target type* of the SdsStreamView determine what is returned.
 The read characteristics are discussed in the code samples.